-There was no impairment losses on real estate held for sale and development recognized in 2015, 2014 and 2013.
-The carrying values of real estate held for sale and development amounted to ₱430.10 million and ₱429.51 million as at June 30, 2015 and 2014, respectively (see Note 7).
+Impairment losses on real estate held for sale and development recognized in 2016 amounted to ₱16.03 million (nil in 2015 and 2014).
+The carrying values of real estate held for sale and development amounted to ₱264.46 million and ₱430.10 million as at June 30, 2016 and 2015, respectively (see Note 7).

-Estimating Allowance for Impairment Losses of AFS Financial Assets and Financial Assets at FVPL
+Estimating Allowance for Impairment Losses of AFS Financial Assets

-The Group recognizes impairment losses on AFS financial assets and financial assets at FVPL when there has been a significant or prolonged decline in the fair value of such investments below its cost or where other objective evidence of impairment exists.
+The Group treats AFS equity investments as impaired when there has been a significant or prolonged decline in the fair value below its cost or where other objective evidence of impairment exists.
 The determination of what is 'significant' or 'prolonged' requires judgment.
+The Group treats 'significant' generally as 20% or more and 'prolonged' as greater than six (6) months for quoted equity securities.
 For equity instruments, when determining whether the decline in value is significant, the Group considers historical volatility of share price (i.e., the higher the historical volatility, the greater the decline in fair value before it is likely to be regarded as significant) and the period of time over which the share price has been depressed (i.e., a sudden decline is less significant than a sustained fall of the same magnitude over a longer period).
 For debt instruments, impairment is assessed based on the same criteria as financial assets carried at amortized cost.
 However, the amount recorded for impairment is the cumulative loss measured as the difference between the amortized cost and the current fair value, less any impairment loss on the AFS financial assets previously recognized in the consolidated statement of income.

-Provision for impairment losses on AFS financial assets amounted to ₱241.19 million, ₱2.60 million and ₱291.50 million in 2015, 2014 and 2013, respectively.
-The fair values of AFS financial assets amounted to ₱1,507.41 million and ₱1,643.90 million as at June 30, 2015 and 2014, respectively, net of allowance for impairment losses amounting to ₱535.29 million and ₱294.10 million as at June 30, 2015 and 2014, respectively (see Note 8).
+Provision for impairment losses on AFS financial assets amounted to ₱3.12 million, ₱241.19 million and ₱2.60 million in 2016, 2015 and 2014, respectively.
+The fair values of AFS financial assets amounted to ₱1,397.51 million and ₱1,507.41 million as at June 30, 2016 and 2015, respectively, net of allowance for impairment losses amounting to ₱538.40 million and ₱535.29 million as at June 30, 2016 and 2015, respectively (see Note 8).